Call for Papers

 Since 2003 the IEEE International Conference on Intelligence and Security Informatics (ISI) is the leading international scientific conference on interdisciplinary research on information technology for intelligence, safety and security.
 In 2011, the European counterpart of the ISI started as European Intelligence and Security Informatics Conference (EISIC).
 For the first time both events meet in the IEEE Joint Intelligence and Security Informatics Conference (JISIC), enabling international researchers on the challenging field of intelligence and security informatics to share ideas on problems, solutions and new directions.

-IEEE JISIC features six tracks that are chaired by leading researchers on the respective theme:
+Besides the general conference track, the IEEE JISIC features six tracks that are chaired by leading researchers on the respective theme: